hgzimmerman/HLWNPA/README.md

 * REPL.
 * Supports Functions, while loops, if statements, as well as the primative types: Number (signed 32), String, Booleans, and Arrays (partially).
 As well as Structs.
 * Assignment looks like: `let value := ( 4 * 6 )`
+* Includes in the form of `include <filename>`.
+The filename path is relative to where the interpreter is called from and requires the extension `.hlw`.

 # Example Program